 18th C, Shanxi.
 Elm top, speckled bamboo body, lattice design fitted together without glue or nails.

 The beauty of this altar table is in the lattice openwork designs on the apron as well as the front of the legs.
-The apron design is formed by myriads of small secondary elements of bamboo wrapped with caning that both decorate and stabilize the openings.
+The apron design is formed by myriads of small secondary elements of bamboo wrapped with caning that both decorates and stabilizes the openings.
 Amid this apron of zig-zag lattice design are depicted two endless knot patterns, denoting a wish for Buddha’s blessing for a long life.
 This same design is repeated on the openwork spandrel at each corner of the apron with the legs.
 The legs show decorative lattice work only in the front, with just plain openings on the sides and the back.